ansys/pyansys-units/doc/source/user_guide/plot.rst

     plt.show()

 .. image:: ../_static/plot_no_units.png
-   :alt: Plot example using numpy arrays and no units
+   :alt: Plot example using NumPy arrays and no units